cass-kul/cass-kul.github.io/_exercises/3-functions-stack.md

 > The complete list of things to do when calling a function is as follows:
 >
-> 1. Push caller-saved registers that you need to reuse to the stack (e.g. if you only reuse `t0` and `t1` you need to save them but you don't need to save `t2-7`)
+> 1. Push caller-saved registers that you need to reuse to the stack (e.g. if you only reuse `t0` and `t1` you need to save them but you don't need to save `t2-7`).
-> 1. Push function parameters that do not fit in registers onto the stack
+> 1. Place all function parameters that fit into registers in `a0` to `a7`.
-> 1. Place all function parameters that belong into registers in the registers `a0` to `a7`
+> 1. Push remaining function parameters onto the stack.
-> 1. Call the function either via `jal` (or via another instruction as long as you make sure to store the return address to `ra`)
+> 1. Call the function either via `jal` or via another instruction as long as you make sure to store the return address to `ra`.
 >
 > In the called function, do the following:
 >
-> 1. Back up the return address register `ra` as a first thing on the stack (if we're planning to overwrite it either directly or by calling another function with `jal` from within the function)
+> 1. Back up the return address register `ra` on the stack (if we're planning to overwrite it either directly or by calling another function with `jal` from within the function).
-> 1. Back up other callee-saved registers that will be used by this function (e.g. if we do not touch `s0-s7`, we can skip saving them)
+> 1. Back up other callee-saved registers that will be used by this function (e.g. if we do not touch `s0-s7`, we can skip saving them).
-> 1. Perform function tasks
+> 1. Perform function tasks.
 > 1. Place function return in `a0` and `a1`.
-> 1. Restore callee-saved registers and `ra`
+> 1. Restore callee-saved registers and `ra`.
-> 1. Return to parent function via `ret` (or simply jump to `ra`)
+> 1. Return to parent function via `ret` (or simply jump to `ra`).

 With this complete calling conventions list, you should now understand the call stack diagram, which you can also find on the RISC-V card: